Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 Non-Hermitian physics has been experimentally studied in optics and photonics in controllable settings \cite{Feng2017,El-Ganainy2018,Miri2019,Ozdemir2019,Wang2021}.
 More recently, non-Hermitian systems have been also explored in the fields of atomic physics \cite{Zhang2018} and magnonics \cite{Hurst2022,Tao2023}.
 Meanwhile, various classical systems, such as acoustics \cite{Ma2016,Cummer2016,Zangeneh2019,Gu2021}, can also emulate non-Hermitian models to realize and observe various types of non-Hermitian phenomena.
-In recent years, the concept of non-Hermitian topology has also found applications to active matter; owing to its inherently nonequilibrium nature, active matter can naturally be described as non-Hermitian systems as detailed below.
-For instance, unidirectional flow induced by self-propelled force can lead to nonreciprocity, which makes the generator of the time evolution non-Hermitian.
+In recent years, the concept of non-Hermitian topology has also found applications to active matter; owing to its inherently nonequilibrium nature, active matter can naturally be described as non-Hermitian systems as detailed below (cf.~Sec.~\ref{sec:5c}).
+For instance, unidirectional flow induced by self-propelled force can lead to nonreciprocity, which gives rise to non-Hermitian dynamics.

-\subsubsection{Point gap and line gap}
+\subsection{Point gap and line gap}